Gentleman-Programming/Gentleman.Dots/README.md

    **Install Alacritty**

-   Download and install Alacritty from [this link](https://alacritty.org/).
+   1. Download the latest Alacritty release from the [Alacritty GitHub Releases page](https://github.com/alacritty/alacritty/releases).
+   2. Extract the downloaded file and move the `alacritty.exe` to a folder in your PATH.

    **Install WezTerm**

    Download and install WezTerm from [this link](https://wezfurlong.org/wezterm/installation.html).

+   **Install Kitty**

+   Download and install Kitty from [this link](https://sw.kovidgoyal.net/kitty/#get-the-app).

    After installing and configuring your terminal to run WSL, you can execute the rest of the commands from the WSL terminal.